Margaret Scott (dancer)

 Dame Catherine Margaret Mary Scott, (26 April 1922 – 24 February 2019) was a South African-born pioneering ballet dancer who found fame as a teacher, choreographer, and school administrator in Australia.
-As the first director of the Australian Ballet School, she is recognised as one of the founders of the strong ballet tradition of her adopted country.
+After having worked in England with the Sadler's Wells Ballet, she came to Australia to serve as the first director of the Australian Ballet School, she is recognised as one of the founders of the strong ballet tradition of her adopted country.

 Early life and training

 Margaret Scott was born in Johannesburg, South Africa, the youngest of three, including twins Joan and Barbara.
 As a child, she was encouraged by her free-spirited family to pursue her interest in dance, which had developed early in her childhood.
 Throughout her youth, she attended ballet classes at the Conmee School of Dancing, where, under the direction of London-trained Ivy Conmee, instruction was given according to the syllabus of the Royal Academy of Dancing.
 On graduation from the Parktown Convent School, Scott went with her mother to London in 1939, when she was 17, and auditioned successfully for entrance to the Sadler's Wells Ballet School.
 There she polished her classical technique under the demanding tutelage of Dame Ninette de Valois and a faculty of renowned teachers.